The-OpenROAD-Project/OpenROAD/src/pdn/doc/add_pdn_stripe.md

 Defines a pattern of power and ground stripes in a single layer to be added to a power grid.

-The -name argument defines the name of the grid to which this stripe specification will be added.
-If no -name argument is specified, the pattern will be added to the grid created with the previous [define_pdn_grid](define_pdn_grid.md) command.
+The -grid argument defines the name of the grid to which this stripe specification will be added.
+If no -grid argument is specified, the pattern will be added to the grid created with the previous [define_pdn_grid](define_pdn_grid.md) command.

 The -layer argument specifies the layer to be used for the specified stripe pattern.
 The -width argument defines the width of the stripes.